kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 12, 10.

 And we..
-Are now heading to Kuguchi to..
+Are now heading to Koguchi to..
 See what's up there.

 We..
 We're gonna have lunch.